-- appreciate the Educational Heritage of India - understand the nature of education as a discipline and its correlation with other disciplines. - examine issues related to interdisciplinary nature of education. - comprehend the values, aims and ideals of society enshrined in the Constitution of India. - critically examine the pivotal issues of contemporary India. - analyse vision, aims of education and recommendations of various commissions after independence in shaping the present education system of India. - evaluate the basic concepts/issues of education with reference to kind of concerns the NCF (2005) and NCFTE (2009) have raised. - discuss the emerging dimensions of teacher education and professional growth of teachers.
+- appreciate the Educational Heritage of India - understand the nature of education as a discipline and its correlation with other disciplines. - comprehend the basic features of Indian constitution and its implication in education - critically examine the pivotal issues of contemporary India. - analyse vision, aims of education and recommendations of various commissions after independence in shaping the present education system of India. - evaluate the basic concepts/issues of education with reference to NCF (2005) and NCFTE (2009). - discuss the emerging dimensions of teacher education and professional growth of teachers